 3. Mount Rainier National Park, Washington

-However, the park could be a trip all of its own because of how much there is to do there.
+However, the park could be a trip all of its own because of how much there is to do.
 Wildflowers are still very much in bloom in June, which you will be able to see as you hike the trails.
 Check out the gigantic trees at the Grove of the Patriarchs, or hike about 4.5 miles to Packwood Lake, where the trails are newly thawed.

 2. San Francisco, California

 June temperatures in San Francisco are much more mild than Southern California by far.
-The spring blooms around Northern California are still vibrant during this time of year, and there are plenty of opportunities to get out into nature around the city.
+The spring blooms around Northern California are still vibrant during this time of year, and there are plenty of opportunities to get out into nature near the city.

 The best part of visiting San Francisco in June is the number of festivals around town.
-I’ve mentioned Pride parades in other parts of the USA in June, but none of them truly compare to the celebration here.
+I’ve mentioned Pride parades in other parts of the US in June, but none of them truly compare to the celebration here.
 Other unique festivals include the annual San Francisco Black Film Festival and the San Francisco Jazz Festival.